cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 * What error message do you get if you swap `ace` and `Suit::spades` over in the definition of `ace_of_spades`.
 Would this error be easy to catch if plain `int` values were used instead of typed enumerators?

 It may be desirable to create `struct`s with multiple fields of the same type.
-An example of this is a simple two-dimensional `Point` class with fields called `x` and `y`, both being signed integers:
+An example of this is a simple two-dimensional `Point` class with fields (or data members) called `x` and `y`, both being signed integers:

 ```cpp
 struct Point {